vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Confirm-CAInvCenterServer.md

 ### -domain

-The name of the workload domain in which the cluster is located.
+The name of the workload domain to retrieve the vCenter Server instance's certificate thumbprints from.

 ```yaml
 Type: String